stevenrobijns/Tools/SqlBackupAndRestore/readme.md

 # Info
+This scripts allow you to backup a db from any server and restore it a local server.

+Backup.ps1 backups a local or remote database to your local c:\temp.
+Restore.ps1 restores a database .bak file to a local server instance

-This scripts allow you to backup a db from any server and restore it to another server. c:\temp is used as folder to place the db backup files (.bak) Tested with Sql Server 2008 R2 and Powershell 4
+c:\temp is used as folder to place the db backup files (.bak) Tested with Sql Server 2008 R2 and Powershell 4